 Jorge: Masters in Math from the University of Miami.

 Sebastian and Juan: Founders of Coffee Grid.

-Jaime: Entrepreneur in our cloud services allie Nuva.
+Jaime: Entrepreneur with our cloud services ally (associate), Nuva.

-For us it is very important to maintain a close relationship with the academia.
-This is why some of our employees teach or have taught courses and lectures in different universities in Medellin.
+To us, it is very important to maintain close relationships in academia.
+This is why some of our employees teach or have taught courses and lectures at different universities in Medellin.